Jacqueline Emerson

 Jacqueline Bonnell Marteau Emerson (Note: Jacqueline seemed to assume both of her parents surnames, her mother, Kimberly Marteau, and her father, John Bonnell Emerson.) is an American actress and singer.
 She is best known for portraying Foxface in the film The Hunger Games (2012).
 She is also known for starring as Skye in the film The Last Survivors (2014).
+In 2025, she co-created and starred in the Critical Role actual play series Thresher.

 She is a former member of the teenage pop band Devo 2.0, which was active from 2005 to 2007.
 In 2011, she recorded her first single "Peter Pan", and in 2012, her song "Catch Me If You Can" was released on YouTube.

 Early life

+Emerson was born in Washington, D.C., the eldest of three daughters of the attorney and civic leader Kimberly Marteau Emerson and the diplomat John B. Emerson, who served as United States Ambassador to Germany from 2013 to 2017.

 From a young age, Emerson pursued an interest in both acting and singing, though never on-camera until she was of age.
 As a child and young adult, she participated in numerous radio commercials for film and television.
 She also performed in numerous professional productions with Reprise, the Los Angeles Opera, and L.A.
-Theater Works.
+Theatre Works.
 She attended Marlborough School in Los Angeles.

 After filming The Hunger Games, Emerson graduated from Stanford University, where she studied Mandarin and Communications with a focus on Media Psychology.